 - Next, take egg-coated pork cutlet and press into bread crumb mixture until thoroughly covered.
 Shake off excess bread crumbs.

-- Place the pork on a baking sheet.
+- Place the prepared cutlets on a baking sheet.

 - In a large non-stick skillet, over medium-high heat 2 TBS of the olive oil.

 - Add 2-3 cutlets to the hot oil and cook until golden brown and just cooked through, about 3-5 minutes per side.
 Transfer to paper towels to drain, then transfer them to a clean baking sheet and keep them warm in the oven.